How To Use Google Sheets To Track Income & Expenses – With Template!

 *All amounts and details below are just for example purposes and do not reflect any of my actual earnings or expenses.

-To create your own income and expense tracking spreadsheet in Google Sheets:
+To create your own income tracker template in Google Sheets:

 - In the top row of your spreadsheet, starting in column B, type the name of each month (ex. in B1 type “Jan,” in C1 type “Feb,” in D1 type “Mar,” etc.)